kakshak07/UNIVERSITY_MANAGEMENT_SYSTEM/README.md

 # UNIVERSITY_MANAGEMENT_SYSTEM
 UNIVERSITY MANAGEMENT SYSTEM

-At the starting of file there is a database connection included.
+At the starting of the file, there is a database connection included.

 Change it according to your database password.